im-pek/Optimisation_for_Plant_Growth/README.md

 # Optimisation for Maximum Plant Growth
-Achieve optimal plant growth through the derivation of best growth recipe (i.e. input growth parameters) using Genetic Algorithm and Plant Modelling methods.
-Data sending and retrieval link up with AWS' DynamoDB, in which the latter is a centralised system for IOT integration between controls and sensors for an integrated smart plant growth system.
+Achieve optimal plant growth through derivation of best growth recipe (i.e. input growth parameters) using Genetic Algorithm and Modelling (e.g. Linear Regression) methods.
+Data sends to & retrieves from AWS' DynamoDB; the latter is a centralised system for IoT integration between controls & sensors, for an integrated smart plant growth system.

 #GeneticAlgorithm #Optimisation #PlantGrowthModelling